 Fourth Approach of Initialization

 The above 3 approaches are good for storing a small number of elements into it.
 What if we want to store 50, 100, or more values?
-It will be a nightmare to add all of them using any of the approaches mentioned above.
-To resolve this, we can use the loop concept along with the array.
+Adding all of them using any of the abovementioned approaches will be a nightmare.
+To resolve this, we can use the C loop concept and the array.

 int i, Employees[100]; for (i =0; i < 100 ; i++) { Employees[i] = i*2; }